dolphin-emu/dolphin/Data/readme.txt

 Hands are swapped: The nunchuk should be the controller that says LT (or q7) on the triggers, so hold that one in your left hand.
 Joystick is messed up: dock then undock both controllers, then disconnect and reconnect the extension in Wiimote settings.

+## The following compatability lists are out of date.

 ## VR Compatability for GameCube games:
 These games have been tested, and had their defaults set to the correct scale.
 They are listed in order of compatability from working best to most broken.
 Games not listed have not been tested, need to have the scale set manually, and might or might not work.

+Metroid Prime (but not the "Player's Choice version" 1.02) Metroid Prime 2 (dark visor isn't fully functional)
 Zelda: Wind Waker (dot in middle of screen)

 Animal Crossing GameCube (near-clipping when turning head) Bomberman Generation (angled camera)
 Mario Party 4 (working, angled camera)